sagemath/trac_to_gh/Issue 6971.md

 # Issue 6971: port ECL spkg to os x 10.6

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6971

 Original creator: was